cursedcoder/DarkTranslationBundle/README.md

 replace ``ru`` with your lang-tag.

-And not forget about assets:
+And don't forget about the assets:

     php app/console assets:install web/ --symlink

 ## Build Docs Command
-If you want to see how docs is view, you can translate in into html with sphinx.
+You can generate html documentation with sphinx and then to see how is a "real" docs looking.
 Be sure, that you have sphinx on your local machine.
 If not, run command:

     easy_install -U sphinx
     easy_install -U sphinxcontrib-phpdomain

-And then you are freely to generate html:
+And then you are ready to generate html:

     php app/console dark-translation:build-docs